 First, Check Out Appendix B

-When I first began engaging with the CCSS at the beginning of the 2011-12 school year, I consulted Appendix B, because this document is basically a list of exemplars sort by grade level and genre.
+When I first began engaging with the CCSS at the beginning of the 2011-12 school year, I consulted Appendix B because this document is basically a list of exemplars sorted by grade level and genre.
 If you’re looking for examples of complex texts that are appropriate for your setting, start with Appendix B.

 Next, Understand the 3 Key Factors in Determining Text Complexity